 Bait Type

-Most wasp trap bait typically consists of a sugary powder inside the container that the user activates by adding water just before setting up the trap.
-Reusable traps use either wasp baits, which the user can purchase separately, or foods commonly found in the kitchen pantry, such as apple cider vinegar, soft drinks, or even jam and jelly.
-Sticky traps attract wasps by using colors that appeal to wasps, such as bright orange and yellow.
+Most wasp trap bait typically consists of a sugary powder inside the container that you activate by adding water just before setting up the trap.
+Reusable traps use either wasp baits, which you can purchase separately, or foods commonly found in the kitchen pantry, such as apple cider vinegar, soft drinks, or even jam and jelly.
+Sticky traps attract wasps by using colors that appeal to them, such as bright orange and yellow.

 Weather Resistance and Reusability